-City of Glasgow College is Scotland's largest professional and technological education and skills college - and the third largest in the UK.
-The College traces its roots back to 1850 and our core purpose is to "Let Learning Flourish".
+City of Glasgow College is Scotland's largest professional and technological education and skills college - and we are among the three largest in the UK.
+Our core purpose is to "Let Learning Flourish".
 We pursue this through the City Way of inspiration, excellence and innovation with our staff, our approach to learning and teaching and in collaboration with our extensive network of industry and community partners.

-The College's multi award-winning, state-of-theart, twin-site campus in the heart of Glasgow offers outstanding resources and opportunities for students to gain essential skills and nationally and internationally recognised qualifications - from entry-level to degree-level study, as well as chartered professional qualifications.
+The College's multi-award-winning, state-of-theart, twin-site campus in the heart of Glasgow offers outstanding resources and opportunities for students to gain essential skills and nationally and internationally recognised qualifications - from entry-level to degree-level study, as well as chartered professional qualifications.

-Since our highly successful multi-college merger in 2010, the College has thrived by working in a symbiotic partnership with employers, business, industry and education partners to build a curriculum of over 1,000 flexible-study courses across 4 faculties.
+Since our highly successful multi-college merger in 2010, the College has thrived by working in a symbiotic partnership with employers, business, industry and education partners to build a curriculum of over 1,800 flexible-study courses across four faculties.
 In that time, the College has prepared more than 100,000 graduates of more than 130 different nationalities for the world of work.
+We work with more than 2,600 companies across 231 industries.

-Our commitment to excellence is recognised on an international level.
-We are proud to be a top-tier ranked WorldSkills institution and the first educational institution in the world to secure a seven-diamond accreditation from the prestigious European Framework for Quality Management.
+Our commitment to excellence and innovation is recognised at both a national and international level.
+The College was honoured to receive a Queen's Anniversary Prize for Higher and Further Education for our life-saving research highlighting the dangers of oxygen depletion in enclosed spaces on-board ships - the first Scottish college to receive this award for research.
+We are proud to be a top-tier ranked WorldSkills institution, as well as to be the first educational institution in the world to secure a seven-diamond accreditation from the prestigious European Framework for Quality Management.

-The College's reach now extends across 26 countries and 6 continents.
+Our reach now extends across 26 countries and six continents.
 Each year some 4,000 international students study with us.
 Such is our pioneering approach that 50 government delegations have beat a path to our door to see for themselves a new renaissance in technological education, STEM, specialist education and higher skills.